jtopjian/terraform-swarm/README.md

 * Install [docker-machine](https://docs.docker.com/machine/install-machine/) (Only do Steps 2 and 3.
 * Install [docker-compose](https://docs.docker.com/compose/install/) (Only do Steps 4 to 7).
 * Creating a Floating IP in RAC.
 Skip if you already have one you can use.
-* Create a security group in RAC that allows all traffic.
+* Create a security group in RAC that allows all traffic (all tcp, udp, icmp, ipv4, ipv6).
 Skip if you already have one.

 ## Deployment